Table of Contents

 Mortgage experts are always warning about rising interest rates, but we really can’t know.
-We typically see that as the economy recovers, interest rates start to rise, but this last few years has truly been an anomaly.
+We typically see that as the economy faces inflation, interest rates start to rise, but this last few years has truly been an anomaly.
 We have never seen interest rates rise so quickly.
 They doubled in six months.

 According to Freddie Mac:

 Freddie Mac is forecasting that interest rates will pause at the current rates for the rest of 2023.
 “We expect inflation to continue cooling as the long and variable lags of monetary policy work through the economy.
 The slowing growth in prices of goods and services will further reinforce consumers’ purchasing power.
 We expect mortgage rates to stay at their current status for the second half of 2023.”

 It’s important for both buyers and sellers to thoroughly understand the terms and implications of an assumable home loan.
 If you’re interested in assuming a mortgage or offering an assumable loan, it’s advisable to consult with a real estate attorney or a qualified mortgage professional to navigate the process smoothly and make well-informed decisions.
 Note that not all mortgages are assumable, so it’s crucial to verify the assumability option before proceeding with any assumption plans.